Research

 Publications

 "Methodological Pluralism and Innovation in Data-Driven Organizations" with Rory McDonald.
-Revise and Resubmit at Administrative Science Quarterly
+2024.
+Conditionally Accepted at Administrative Science Quarterly

 ** "Best Paper" at Strategy Science Conference 2022